firebase/firebase-ios-sdk/README.md

 Select a scheme and press Command-u to build a component and run its unit tests.

+#### Viewing Code Coverage

+First, make sure that [xcov](https://github.com/nakiostudio/xcov) is installed with `gem install xcov`.

+After running the `AllUnitTests_iOS` scheme in Xcode, execute `xcov --workspace Firebase.xcworkspace --scheme AllUnitTests_iOS --output_directory xcov_output`
+at Example/ in the terminal.
+This will aggregate the coverage, and you can run `open xcov_output/index.html` to see the results.

 ### Running Sample Apps
 In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
 The Firebase Xcode project contains dummy plist